- 93% of American workers are paid using direct deposit.

 - Have a compensation plan in place for holidays, sick time and vacation.

-- Decide whether payroll will be processed in-house or outsourced to a payroll service.
+- Decide whether payroll will be processed in-house with HR software, or outsourced to a payroll service.

 - Consult a certified public accountant or visit IRS.gov to familiarize yourself with deadlines, which documents you should keep and for how long.
 Make sure you are aware of payroll tax deadlines so you're reporting on time.
 And stay on top of the tax laws in your state to ensure you're compliant.